VirusPC/blog/_drafts/language-basics.md

         4. If the string contains a valid hexadecimal format, such as `"0xf"`, it is converted into an integer that matches the hexadecimal value.
         5. If the string is empty (contains no characters), it is **converted to 0**.
         6. If the string contains anything other than these previous formats, it is converted into `NaN`.
     7. When applied to **objects**, the `valueOf()` method is called and the returned value is converted based on the previously described rules.
-If that conversion results in `NaN`, the `toString()` method is called and the rules for converting strings are applied.
+If that conversion results in primitive value, the `toString()` method is called and the rules for converting strings are applied.

     ```javascript
     let num1 = Number(" +123");  // 123